Rapid Review: Septic Arthritis

 Septic Arthritis

-• Labs will show WBC > 50,000 with > 75% PMNs
+• Labs from arthrocentesis: WBC > 50,000/µL with > 75% PMNs

 • Diagnosis is made by arthrocentesis

-• Treatment is IV ABX, surgical washout
+• Tx: IV Abx, joint drainage, surgical washout

-Sample question:
+Sample Question:

 A 23-year-old man with a history of intravenous heroin use presents to the emergency department with a painful left hip that is preventing him from walking.
 He denies injury.
 Physical exam reveals a swollen and erythematous left hip that is tender to palpation.
 His temperature is 102.2°F. What is the most likely causative pathogen?